StackMCP

 Three Stacks Compared: The Real Cost

-To make the impact concrete, here are three example stacks at different weight classes, with their real costs over a day of productive coding (100 prompts on Claude Sonnet).
+Real costs over a day of productive coding (100 prompts on Claude Sonnet):

 Lean Stack Balanced Stack Heavy Stack